cjsharp4/GleamGlumScraper/README.md

 --What to do if pytube is not currently working--

-If pytube seems to be causing the script to crash, Use the command: ``pip install --upgrade pytube`` to see if there are any new updates to pytube.
+If pytube seems to be causing the script to crash, Use the command ``pip install --upgrade pytube`` to see if there are any new updates to pytube.

 The current version of pytube works as of 5/8/2022, but may stop working in the future for several weeks at a time.
 If pytube is causing the script to crash, go to: https://github.com/pytube/pytube/issues and see if other people are getting the same error message as you.
 Often times, the fix for the problem will require you to edit a line of code in 'cipher.py' based on provided solutions listed in the issue ticket on Github.
 The pytube folder on your computer will probably be located in a similar spot as the picture below: